HL7/davinci-alerts/source/pages/usecases.md

 ### Da Vinci Notification Message Bundle

 Once the contents of the bundle has been defined the admission and discharge notification message Bundle can be assembled.
-Figure 5 illustrates how some of the data items corresponded to the resource in the message bundle.
+Figure 5 illustrates how some of the amdity and discharge data elements corresponded to the resource in the message bundle.

 {% include img-portrait.html img="bundle_graphic.svg" caption="Figure 4" %}